NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

   ]
 }
 ```

+NOTE that at any time, KPs MAY choose to separate and individual publication into its own Attribute, if they wish to provide specific information about it using other Attribute fields (e.g. `description`) or by creating nested Attribute objects.

 **4.** If a knowledge source provides **multiple ids for a single publication supporting an Edge** (e.g. a PMID, PMCID, and DOI for the same journal article), KPs MUST report only one id per publication, in the following order of preference: PMID > PMCID > DOI.

 **5.** KPs can expect consumers to obtain metadata about supporting journal articles that